GitOffMyLAN/RobotC/README.md

 #### Design
 #### Part 1
 #### Part 2
 We started working on part 2 first becuase it was the easier task.
+Our first disgn had the basic code of stay on black and if it detects white it turns till it detects black.
+The problems with this is that it turns in one direction till it sees black; do it would wrap around.
 #### Conslusion

 ### Andries's Evaluation